Codehouse-OU/review-gpt/README.md

 docker-compose up
 ```

-This will start the bot and it will be ready to process pull request opened webhooks from GitHub.
+This will start the bot, and it will be ready to process pull request opened webhooks from repository.